bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 =================

-The core required parameters for any Bugzilla installation are set here. :guilabel:`urlbase` is always required; the other parameters should be set, or it must be explicitly decided not to set them, before the new Bugzilla installation starts to be used.
+The core required parameters for any Bugzilla installation are set here. :param:`urlbase` is always required; the other parameters should be set, or it must be explicitly decided not to set them, before the new Bugzilla installation starts to be used.